 As a parent, finding your way through a maze of Special Needs information, advice, education and financial support can seem daunting.
 We are happy to help you with this providing independent, confidential advice about what’s available to your child and helping with form filling,

 We are happy to attend meetings in school and elsewhere to support and advocate for you if you find it diﬃcult to say how you feel or express what you think your child needs.
 Give us a call or drop us an email

 Deafconnect organise 10 days of activities throughout school holidays such as:

 Cooking, Tropical bird land, Thinktank, Pottery Painting, Go Ape, Art Classes, Fun and Games, Laser Quest, Bowling, Trampolining

 These events are for both deaf and hard of hearing children and their siblings.
 The aim is for everyone to get involved, have fun, mix with other deaf children and help develop their communication skills, social skills and self confidence

 All staﬀ involved in the care and supervision of children have full CRB/DBS clearance, references, safeguarding training, deaf awareness and can sign.
 Keep an eye on this page for a list of activities coming up.

 If you would like to add your name and address to our mailing list to receive information about our events by post, please contact us.

-Our youth clubs meet once a month on a Friday and they provide deaf children with an opportunity to meet other deaf children in a relaxed environment where everyone is understood and included.
+Our youth clubs meet on a Friday fortnightly and they provide deaf children with an opportunity to meet other deaf children in a relaxed environment where everyone is understood and included.